Bixal/uswds-screener-prototyping-tool/q1-exit.md

 resources: yes
 ---

-# Unfortunately, we can't complete your request.
+# We may not be able to complete your request.

-The individuals, organizations, or agencies whom you are filing a complaint against **must** be considered a covered entity under HIPAA laws.

-[Learn more about covered entities](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html){: .usa-link}{:target="_blank" rel="noopener"}

-[Learn more about HIPAA](https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html){: .usa-link}{:target="_blank" rel="noopener"}

-## You may be able to find the proper place to file a complaint with the resouces below.
+We can only help with complaints that involve a [covered entity](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html){: .usa-link}{:target="_blank" rel="noopener"} under [HIPAA laws](https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html){: .usa-link}{:target="_blank" rel="noopener"}. *You can still try to file if you want, but it may be rejected if it doesn't involve a covered entity.*

+## Try these resources for other situations.